Strawberry Vanilla Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

 A 4th of July treasure!
-For the Strawberry Cake with Whipped Cream, white cake is topped with fresh strawberry puree, then frosted with stabilized whipped cream.
+For Vanilla Strawberry Cake, white cake is topped with fresh strawberry puree, then frosted with stabilized whipped cream.
 Gelatin is the key for the puree and the cream.

 Strawberry Cake with Whipped Cream on a cake stand